beginning of content

 What is CPR?

-If a child stops breathing normally or their heart stops, doing CPR can keep their body going until an ambulance arrives.
+If a child or person is unresponsive and not breathing normally, CPR can help keep them alive until an ambulance arrives.

 You should start CPR if a baby or child:

-There are some differences in how to perform CPR and first aid for babies and children compared with adults.
+There are some differences in how to perform CPR for babies and children compared with adults.

-For both adults and children/babies you will use the same ratio of chest compressions and rescue breaths: 30 chest compressions for every 2 mouth-to-mouth breaths.
+For both adults and children and babies, you should use the same ratio of chest compressions and rescue breaths: 30 chest compressions for every 2 mouth-to-mouth breaths.

 Letter Representing What to do

-D Danger Ensure that the child/baby and all people in the area are safe.
-Do not put yourself or others at risk — remove the danger or the child/baby.
+D Danger Ensure that the child and all people in the area are safe.
+Do not put yourself or others at risk — remove the danger or the child.

-R Response Look for a response from the child/baby.
+R Response Look for a response from the child.
 Check for a response to a loud voice, tap their foot or squeeze their shoulders.
-Do not shake the child/baby.
+Do not shake the child.

-S Send for help If there is no response, phone triple zero (000) or ask another person to call.
-Do not leave the child/baby.
+S Send for help If there is no response, phone triple zero (000) and ask for an ambulance, or ask another person to call.
+Do not leave the child.

-B Breathing Check if the child/baby is breathing abnormally or not breathing at all after 10 seconds.
+B Breathing Check if the child is breathing abnormally or not breathing at all for 10 seconds.
 If they are breathing normally, place them in the recovery position and stay with them.

-Doing CPR is very tiring.
-If there is another person with you, try to swap between doing the compressions and doing the rescue breaths.
+Performing CPR is very tiring.
+If there is another person with you, take turns at doing the compressions and doing the rescue breaths.

-CPR for babies and children over 1 year - videos
+CPR for babies and children over one year old — videos

 Watch this video from Royal Life Saving Australia about how to perform CPR on a baby.
-Or read the DRS ABC action plan and step-by-step instructions below.
+Or read the DRS ABCD action plan and step-by-step instructions.

 Watch this video from Royal Life Saving Australia about how to perform CPR on a child.
-Or read the DRS ABC action plan and step-by-step instructions below.
+Or read the DRS ABCD action plan and step-by-step instructions.

 Give 30 chest compressions

-1. Place your child/baby on their back on a firm surface.
+1. Place the child on their back on a firm surface.

-3. Keeping your arms straight, press straight down on the chest by one third of the chest depth.
+3. Keeping your arms straight, press straight down on the chest by ⅓ of the chest depth.

 4. Release the pressure.
 Pressing down and releasing is one compression.